 - Each row and each column holds exactly two numbers.

-- The first number tells us how many cells in the corresponding row or column are to be filled in (independently of their grouping).
+- The first number indicates how many cells in the corresponding row or column are black (independently of their grouping).

 - The second number indicates the number of black blocks (groups) in the row or column.
 A block is a sequence of (at least 1) black cells.
 Between two blocks, there is always at least 1 empty cell to separate them.

-- This means, if you know the color of one cell, you can mark the other cells the same way, black or empty.
+- This means, if you know the color of one cell, you can mark the other cells of the bordered region in the same way, black or empty.
 (Flooding a region)

 Even if you know the Campixu rules, every beginning is difficult.
 Here we show you the most important techniques to solve Campixu puzzles successfully.